 Tracking Expenses, Managing Receipts

-Before you can even consider filing taxes as a digital nomad, it’s important to keep records of everything.
-This requires organization and attention to detail, as you go.
-Don’t shove everything in a folder or proverbial shoebox to be dealt with at the end of the year.
-It will take you exponentially longer to prepare your finances, and filing taxes as a digital nomad will become a much bigger pain in the butt than it needs to be.
+Keep important records of everything as this will come in handy when you’re about to file your tax bills as a digital nomad.
+This requires organization and attention to detail, so don’t just shove everything in a folder or proverbial shoebox to be dealt with at the end of the year.
+It will take you exponentially longer to prepare your finances, and filing taxes will become a much bigger pain in the butt than it needs to be.

 Here are a few different ways to manage receipts and expenses: